hl7dk/dk-core/input/pagecontent/StructureDefinition-dk-core-patient-intro.md

 |civilstand = O indicating 'ophørt registreret partner'/disolved partnership.
 When the marriage-like partnership is disolved (parallel to a divorce) |Patient.maritalStatus = O|
 |civilstand = L indicating that the registrered partner of the person is dead (parallel to a widow) |Patient.maritalStatus = W|

+### Linking records
+In Denmark it is possible to get a new CPR-number when a person e.g. changes his or her legal gender.
+Linking of the old and new patient records can handled using the Patient.link element, which asserts that patient resources refer to the same patient.
+In this case the old record should have the link type 'replaced-by' where the new record may have the link type 'replaces', both with a reference to the other record.
+This way of linking record can be considered in the case of legal gender.
+Other types of linking is described on [the page for the patient resource](https://hl7.org/fhir/r4/patient.html#links).

 ### Use of security label on patients
 In case an implementation project needs to support name and address protection ([Navne- og adressebeskyttelse](https://www.retsinformation.dk/eli/lta/2017/646#idee1fb7b6-c7e7-429d-a738-881c5e486fa6)) of a danish citizen, it is recommended to support this with the security label as follows: